Divisors on surfaces isogenous to a product of mixed type with $p_g=0$: -equivariant geometry of

 By Lemma \ref{DivFQ}, $\Eff(S)=\Nef(S)=\SAmp(S)=\Cone \langle D_1, D_2 \rangle$ and $S$ is a Mori dream space.

 \textbf{Families 2-5}: In these cases $S$ is uniquely determined by $G$ and a generating vector for $G^0$ of type $[0;4^3]$, because these last 2 data determine a unique (up to isomorphism) curve $C$.
-By discussions in Section \ref{E_A}, the group $H:=G(768, 1085341)$ acts as automorphism group on $C$ and $G^0\triangleleft_6 H$.
+By discussions in Section \ref{E_A}, the group $H:=G(768, 1085341)$ acts as automorphism group on $C$ and contains $G^0$ as index 6 normal subgroup.